mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 vertical foregrip and no stock for close-assault work, removing the scope as well.
 This reduces effectiveness at range but is useful in urban combat or assault situations.
-Casket maga- zines are sometimes used in this role, but their extra bulk can detract from the weapon's main advantage which is getting into action quickly when hostiles are suddenly encountered.
+Casket maga-zines are sometimes used in this role, but their extra bulk can detract from the weapon's main advantage which is getting into action quickly when hostiles are suddenly encountered.